flodlan/Lab-Wiki/documents/technical-help/computing.md

 # Code, Analysis and Computing

-This current page will provide you with
+This section will provide you with useful information on resources and tools you can use for programming and analyzing data.
+The focus will be on providing an overview of important general purpose software that lies at the core of a lot of the analysis and work done by the members of the Predictive Brain Lab.

-This section provides helpful information on conducting Behavioral Experiments as a member of the Predictive Brain Lab.
-It includes concise summaries of the procedures outlined in the intranet website, along with helpful tips and tricks, and references to useful resources for behavioral techniques.
+## Software